dubo-dubon-duponey/docker-roon/README.md

 ### Roon packages version

-The builder uses the packages stored under `roon-bits-cache`.
+The builder uses the packages stored under `cache`.

 If you want to rebuild with fresh versions, call the `./refresh.sh` script first to redownload from Roon servers.